AISA-AISuperAgency/aisa-decision-intelligence-layer/examples/funding-model-simulation.md

 In these environments:

-- contributors may join and leave rapidly
+- Contributors may join and leave rapidly
-- work may be unevenly distributed
+- Work may be unevenly distributed
-- value may be created before legal structure exists
+- Value may be created before legal structure exists
-- capital providers may want exposure without a ten-year equity commitment
+- Capital providers may want exposure without a ten-year equity commitment

 Traditional startup financing often does not match these realities.